tloriato/tloriato.github.io/_posts/2025-01-18-the-bullish-case-for-zcash.md

 These developments have allowed the expansion of ZECs stored in shielded, private addresses, with an ever-great pace in the last month of 2024 and probably a bigger one once Keystone is in the hands of more people or Ledger and Trezor decide to take their users' privacy seriously, which is doubtful given their constant data breaches.

-The reduction in computation needed to perform encrypted transactions by orders of magnitude since 2016 has also been poisoned to unblock another wallet frontier: browser wallets.
+The reduction in computation needed to perform encrypted transactions by orders of magnitude since 2016 has also been poised to unblock another wallet frontier: browser wallets.
 [On September 26, 2024](https://x.com/ChainSafeth/status/1839388987770949979), the ChainSafe team successfully performed the world's first Zcash-shielded transaction from a browser.
 The WebZjs project is aimed to be production-ready in February.

 ![](/assets/png/zcash-brave-users.png){:.float-image-left}